Hunting rules - magazine restrictions 2019

 The Auckland/Waikato Fish & Game Region was first to bring in the three-shot rule which requires hunters to plug their shotgun magazines so that the gun holds no more than three shots in total.

-Other regions introducing restrictions on the number of shots are Eastern, Hawke’s Bay and West Coast, while Wellington and Nelson Marlborough are banning magazine extensions.
+Other regions that have introduced restrictions on the number of shots are Eastern, Hawke’s Bay and West Coast, while Wellington and Nelson Marlborough have banned magazine extensions.